 In order to confront theory with data, we will use the constructed manifold in a predictive capacity.
-For example, foraging constraints that result in different strategies allow us to compare the fitness outcomes.
-By relating the fitness of simulated strategies, we can associate empirically measured strategies with modeled values.
-The resultant fitness landscape along the niche manifold can thus be used to evaluate and ultimately predict life history characteristics of consumers in natural systems.
-We will leverage independent estimates of fitness from consumers and their observed foraging strategies using mark-recapture data to test and validate the models.
-By assessing the predictive value of the manifold niche concept in a natural community, we will be able to establish causal links between different consumers and their foraging strategies with population-level (and ultimately community-level) consequences.
+Foraging constraints that result in different strategies allow us to compare the fitness outcomes of simulated versus observed consumer strategies, thereby evaluating the predictive potential of foraging models.
+The fitness expectations associated with different strategies may then be used to evaluate and predict life history characteristics of consumers in the wild.
+We will leverage estimates of fitness from consumers and their observed foraging strategies using mark-recapture data to test and validate models.
+By assessing the predictive value of the niche manifold concept, we will establish causality between different consumers and their foraging strategies against population and community level consequences.
+That the environment annually fluctuates between productivity regimes permits us to systematically evaluate whether predicted mechanisms reflect causal linkages driving consumer-resource dynamics in response to alternating environmental conditions.

 Study System: Sevilleta Long-Term Ecological Research (LTER) Site